 Although metal enhances the look of the tank, you cannot put metal objects in fish tanks.
-Metals like copper, brass, bronze, carbon steels, and iron corrodes and oxidize in time.
+Metals like copper, brass, bronze, carbon steel, and iron corrode and oxidize in time.
 The new compounds (rust) they create while oxidizing are toxic for fish.
 There are exceptions, however.
-Very few metals are considered safe for use in fish tanks as they don’t corrode, or the oxide they create are non-toxic.
+Very few metals are considered safe for use in fish tanks as they don’t corrode, or the oxide they create is non-toxic.

 What Metal Objects Safe for Fish Tank

-Stainless steel and Titanium are considered safe metal for your fish tank.
-But, the cost of those metal is high that a common aquarist will ignore.
+Stainless steel and Titanium are considered safe metals for your fish tank.
+But, the cost of those metals is high that a common aquarist will ignore them.